 Pulling on the threads of the Constitution can lead to the same result.

-Still, most people can’t seem to resit the temptation.
+Still, most people can’t seem to resist the temptation.
 When their policy preferences conflict with the Constitution, they tend to go with the policy instead of the Constitution.

 In fact, sanctuary city supporters follow Madison’s blueprint for limiting federal power – a refusal to cooperate with officers of the union.
 Even the Supreme Court has upheld this principle through the well-established anti-commandeering doctrine.
 Simply put, the federal government cannot force states to help implement or enforce any federal act or program.
 The anti-commandeering doctrine is based primarily on four Supreme Court cases dating back to 1842.
 In the foundational case, the Court held that the federal government could not force states to assist in fugitive slave rendition.